geedmo/yamm3/README.md

 ### Optional Responsive Adjustment to Fixed Navbars

-Optionally `.yamm-responsive` to a fixed `.navbar-fixed-top` or `.navbar-fixed-bottom` to change its behavior on mobile devices.
+Optionally add `.yamm-responsive` to a fixed `.navbar-fixed-top` or `.navbar-fixed-bottom` to change its behavior on mobile devices.
 Navbar will no longer be fixed, and megamenu content will be fully visible by no longer floating over content.

 Example